miguel9554/cheapPDFgenerator/readme.md

 books.cfg format:

-<filename> <offset> <range1> <range2> ... <rangeN>
+<filename> <formnat> <offset> <range1> <range2> ... <rangeN>

-this converts filename from "offset" page to N intervals specified in "rangeI", with range as "startPage-endPage"
+this converts filename from "offset" page to N intervals specified in "rangeI", with range as "startPage-endPage", using "format" original pages per output page

 example:

-grayMeyer 16 78-168 169-250
+grayMeyer 2 16 78-168 169-250
-schaum
+schaum 4

-this takes the range specified in the grayMeyer line, converts them taking into account the offset, joins them and makes an individual file named grayMeyer.out in the case of schaum, as no offset or interval is specified, the whole document is converted
+this takes the range specified in the grayMeyer line, converts them taking into account the offset, joins them and makes an individual file named grayMeyer.out, stiching 2 pages in 1 in the case of schaum, as no offset or interval is specified, the whole document is converted stiching 4 pages to 1